Ngizeh/Simple-Cart/README.md

 # Simple Add to Cart

+## Build with Vuejs and TailwindCSS.

 ## Priview of the Finished App